Attack on Titan (TV series): Season 2 and compilation film

 The season premiere was simulcast on Funimation, Crunchyroll, and the former's VRV channel at 10:30 AM EST. Funimation and Crunchyroll streamed the entire second season on their respective websites, while Adult Swim's Toonami aired a dubbed version.
 It was also announced that the second season of Attack on Titan would premiere on Toonami on April 29.
 It was subsequently announced on April 3 that the second season would premiere one week earlier, on April 22 instead.
 Madman Entertainment streamed the season in Australia and New Zealand on AnimeLab.
-Season 2 home media release was handled by Sony Pictures in the UK.
+The home media release was handled by Sony Pictures in the UK.